MohamedBassem/E-Bachelor/WhatIDid.md

 ### 11/6/2015
 - Fixing memory leaks and seg faults.
 - Running the first benchmarks on the AGT0* set.
+- Writing the background chapter in the thesis.
+- Running the benchmarks of the ANA0* set.

 ### 28/5/2015
 - Implementing e_tptp_expander.